Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Main Results

-Unlike our previous results, the necessary condition for the local optimality of the true solutions does not rely on the randomness of the noise: none of the true solutions are local or global so long as $k>r$ and at least one of the diagonal entries of $\trueX$ is observed with a positive noise.
+Unlike our results for the matrix sensing problem, the necessary condition for the local optimality of the true solutions for symmetric matrix completion does not rely on the randomness of the noise: none of the true solutions are local or global so long as $k>r$ {(e.g., $k=r+1$)} and at least one of the diagonal entries of $\trueX$ is observed with a positive noise.
 The latter condition is indeed very mild and holds with a high probability, provided that the noise takes a positive value with a nonzero probability.
 For instance, suppose that $\bP(\err_i\geq t_0)\geq p_+>0$.
-Then, the probability of $E[l, l]\geq t_0$ for some $(l,l)\in\Psi$ is at least $1-(1-spp_+)^d$.
-Moreover, this result holds even in a near-ideal scenario, where the sampling probability is equal to 1 (i.e., the entire matrix $\trueX$ is observed).
+Then, the probability of $E[{\alpha, \alpha}]\geq t_0$ for some $({\alpha, \alpha})\in{\Omega}$ is at least $1-(1-spp_+)^d$.
+Moreover, this result holds even in a near-ideal scenario, where the sampling probability $s$ is equal to 1 (i.e., the entire matrix $\trueX$ is observed).

 \paragraph{Asymmetric matrix completion.} Our next theorem extends the above result to the asymmetric matrix completion under additional conditions on $\trueX$.
 To achieve this goal, we first introduce the notion of coherence for a matrix. \begin{definition} Consider a rank-$r$ matrix $M\in \bR^{d_1\times d_2}$ and its SVD $M = U\Sigma {V}^\top$, where $U\in \bR^{d_1\times r}$ and $V\in \bR^{d_2\times r}$ are the left and right singular vectors corresponding to its nonzero singular values.
 The matrix $M$ is called \textbf{coherent} if